 Paratransit vehicles may go into driveways or parking lots if such action can be executed safely.

-Paratransit service is available to qualified students who live within three-quarters (3/4) of a mile of a fixed-route and qualified faculty and staff who live within ten (10) miles of a fixed-route.
+Paratransit service is available to qualified students, faculty and staff who live within 5 miles of a fixed-route.

 The goal of The Texas A&M University Transportation Services Paratransit is to more closely “mirror” regular bus service.

 As such, Paratransit Service is only available during the hours that the fixed-route service operates.

 Changes or modifications in the fixed-route service hours and schedules may be reflected in the Paratransit service.